torbsd/torbsd.github.io/faq.md

 package on FreeBSD, for instance, the user just has to type "pkg install rsync."
 For OpenBSD, it's just "pkg_add rsync."
-NetBSD's [pkgsrc](http://www.netbsd.org/docs/pkgsrc/) also maintains simple syntax, and happens to to be portable to a variety of other operating systems.
+NetBSD's [pkgsrc](http://www.netbsd.org/docs/pkgsrc/) also maintains simple syntax and is portable to a variety of other operating systems.

 The important principle is to minimize the operating system footprint, including daemons listening, applications installed, etc. If it's a